nharrand/TraceSortList/README.md

 ```

+Trace format:
-Trace format: (First node contains metadata, its children are threads (here there is only one, named `null`)
+ * First node contains metadata, its children are threads (here there is only one, named `null`)
+ * Each node contains two field: its `nam`e (Names that contain `#` are control flow block, other are methods) and an array containing its `children`.

+Example:
 ```json
 {
   "name": "Threads",